ZorbakScape/JagexLauncherBypass/README.md

 # JagexLauncherBypass

-**JagexLauncherBypass** is a collection of scripts designed to simplify the process of switching between different third-party clients, including Runelite and Devious.
+**JagexLauncherBypass** is a collection of scripts designed to simplify the process of switching between different third-party clients, including Runelite and Devious. (only devious supported currently)

 ## Usage